 - If connected via Ethernet, no network prompt is expected.
 If no Ethernet connection is available and Wi-fi is built in, the user needs to connect to a wireless network.

-- Windows 10 will check for critical OOBE updates, and if any are available they will be automatically installed (rebooting if required).
+- Windows 10 will check for critical OOBE updates, and if any are available they'll be automatically installed (rebooting if necessary).

 - The device will join Azure Active Directory.

 - After joining Azure Active Directory, the device will enroll in Intune (or other configured MDM services).

 - The enrollment status page will be displayed.